-- PE kit is provided by school for all children, including tracksuits. - Sports Person of the week celebration - Celebrate sporting success within the community. - Timetabled P.E. sessions ensure all children take part in at least 2hrs of physical exercise per week. - Year 3 to have free swimming lessons at Tipton Swimming Pool. - All playgrounds are designed to facilitate physical activity. - Every child has the opportunity to 'learn and lead' within lessons. - Local links are developed with other schools so that children can take part in inter-school competitions.
-This also allows Wren's Nest to extend their sport offer by using the facilities of other establishments. - Sports Days - Sports Clubs - 'Flashback Four' for the retrieval of previous learning.
+- Sports Person of the week celebration - Celebrate sporting success within the community. - Timetabled P.E. sessions ensure all children take part in at least 2hrs of physical exercise per week. - Year 3 to have free swimming lessons at Tipton Swimming Pool. - All playgrounds are designed to facilitate physical activity. - Every child has the opportunity to 'learn and lead' within lessons. - Local links are developed with other schools so that children can take part in inter-school competitions.
+This also allows Wren's Nest to extend their sport offer by using the facilities of other establishments - Sports Days - Sports Clubs - 'Flashback Four' for the retrieval of previous learning.